rollerworks/uri-encoder/README.md

 * `encodeUri()` modifies the value returned by the decorated encoder.
 * `decodeUri()` modifies the passed-in value before passing to the decorated encoder.

-These decorators can not be used as a stand-alone!
+These decorators can not be used as a stand-alone.

 #### GZipCompressionDecorator